We will be doing a number of small group shows around a theme this year, featuring up to six artists exhibiting six or so pieces each.

 Much of Amy Dennis’s work uses the landscape around Edinburgh and the Firth of Forth as the back drop to highlight architectural features that catch her eye.
 For this show Amy has included a number of pieces of Gullane golf course, the landscape as well as the architectural objects found there.
 Using pigment mixed with egg yolk and distilled water, she paints onto a gesso prepared surface producing subtle and distinctive results.

 Ann Oram’s work is always a joyful affair – full of exuberant colour and wonderful, expressive drawing.
-Possibly more well known for her floral still life and landscape pieces, for this show Ann has continued her cathedral with studies of the beautiful cathedrals of Rouen and St Giles in Edinburgh in particular.
-The results are typically fresh and vibrant proving what a talented and versatile artist Ann is.
+Possibly more well known for her floral still life and landscape pieces, for this show Ann has continued her cathedral series with studies of the beautiful cathedrals of Rouen in France and St Giles in Edinburgh in particular.
+The results are typically fresh and vibrant demonstrating what a talented and versatile artist Ann is.

 Clive Ramage works from his studio in Edinburgh where he is also a member of the Edinburgh Printmakers Workshop.
 Another artist who is inspired by the architecture of Edinburgh as well as the villages of the surrounding countryside and coastline of the Firth of Forth.
 Clive employs a naïve, folk-art style and this, along with his choice of colour evokes a wonderfully Scottish feel to his work.